0fuz/xzerox-executor-quickstart/README.md

 ```
 ts-node run2.ts --input='templateInput.txt' --proxy='templateProxy.txt' --proxy_type='https' --threads=2
 ```
 Once executor receives legit arguments to run job it will create */args/run2.json* with passed arguments.
-Its useful when u dont need to pass each time arguments from cmd.
+Its useful when you don't need to pass each time arguments from cmd.

 You can execute without arguments now
 ```